AxLxP/Pop-up-Translator/README.md

 An instant popup translator for Linux desktop environments.
-Built with Python, Tkinter, and the Google Translate API (via `googletrans`).
+Built with Python, Tkinter, and the Google Translate API (via `googletrans`) and made by ChatGPT.
 Select any text, copy it, hit a hotkey — and get the translation in a sleek popup window.

 ## ✨ Features